 What brings a low symptom Borderline into treatment will be feelings of emptiness, loneliness, or depression despite having a supportive partner.
 They may also suffer from chronic boredom or masochism.
 They want both a close relationship and fear that relationship because needing someone exposes you to becoming dependent on them.

 As a result of the presence of that supportive person in their life, a mild BPD individual may go undiagnosed.
 They may lack the intense anger and have fewer and milder mood swings than those that appear in more severe cases.
 Their self-destructive behaviors will be fewer and less frequent and may be ascribed to life experiences like layoffs or fights with their S. O. rather than being recognized as BPD traits.

-As the symptoms of BPD become more severe you may experience more anger, more worries about losing your partner and more frantic efforts to keep your partner in the relationship.
-People with medium BPD are described as having difficulty seeing things from others point of view and devaluing others.
+As the symptoms of BPD become more severe you may experience more anger, more worries about losing your partner, and more frantic efforts to keep your partner in the relationship.
+People with medium BPD are described as having difficulty seeing things from other’s points of view and devaluing others.
 They may manipulate as a way to get their needs met.
 They have the belief that asking will not get them what they need and that they need to force others to stay with them.

 High Borderline Personality Symptoms.

 When BPD reaches this level the person with Borderline Personality Disorder is unable to maintain a relationship with a significant other.
 They are without a functioning support system and become increasingly lonely and angry.
 They may develop distorted thinking, delusions, and eventually hallucinations.
 They may have episodes of panic involving various anxiety-provoking possibilities.